Nepal, the fabled land of Buddha, Hindu temples, and unrivaled mountain scenery, was controlled by a myriad of factions beginning in the 4th century.

 , subsequently losing part of its own territory to British India, but retaining its independence.

-Nepal, at the time, was controlled by a monarch (for life and by hereditary right), but in 1951, the Nepalese monarch (under great pressure) ended that system of rule, and instituted a cabinet system of government.
+Nepal, at the time, was controlled by a monarch (for life and by hereditary right).
+In 1951, the Nepalese monarch (under great pressure) ended that system of rule, and instituted a cabinet system of government.

 Only one year after the country's first election in 1959, King Kahendra dismissed the cabinet, dissolved parliament and banned political parties.

-Since 1990, turmoil and Nepal have traveled hand-in-hand, as a bloody insurgency, a royal family massacre and assorted governmental conflicts and squabbles have dominated the headlines.
+Since 1990, turmoil in Nepal has included a bloody insurgency, a royal family massacre and assorted governmental conflicts and squabbles that have dominated the headlines.

 In February 1996, a decade-long civil war broke out after members of the Maoist movement (Communist Party of Nepal) fought to replace Nepal's monarchy with a democracy.